 Build in more group work, people have an inexhaustible interest in discussing work issues with their peers, particularly people they don’t meet very often.
 Give them a topic to focus on (better still let them choose one) and let people network, and learn from each other.

-Particularly in large multi-site and global organisations, networking is a real challenge, it just doesn’t happen remotely, so concentrate on giving people the opportunity to do talk.
+Particularly in large multi-site and global organizations, networking is a real challenge, it just doesn’t happen remotely, so concentrate on giving people the opportunity to do talk.

 Minimise the amount of presentations.
 Presentations tend to be someone telling you what they think is important – and it rarely is.
 After a brief introduction, try and get group work going as quickly as possible.
 Have break out rooms, white paper sessions where people can create content with experts, trade shows where people can meet in smaller groups with people they really want to talk to.
 Let people opt in to topics they enjoy and not be forced to sit through topics that are not relevant to them.
 Use lots of post its and networking areas where people can really talk together and get to know their colleagues.